John Barnes: Watford

 Barnes was noticed by Watford as a teenager while playing for Middlesex League club Sudbury Court.
-After a successful trial game in Watford's reserves, Barnes signed on 14 July 1981 for the fee of a set of kits.
+Following a successful trial game in Watford's reserves, Barnes signed on 14 July 1981 for the fee of a set of kits.
 Barnes debuted aged 17 as a substitute on 5 September 1981 in a Football League Second Division 1–1 home draw with Oldham Athletic.
 With manager Graham Taylor, Watford were eight months away from completing a five-year rise from the Fourth Division to the First.
 Barnes quickly established himself as a regular player and scored 12 Second Division goals as Watford were promoted, as runners-up to fierce rivals Luton Town to the top flight of English football at the end of season 1981–82.
 Watford finished runners-up for the League title to Liverpool the season after.

 Watford lost the 1984 FA Cup final as under-dogs 2–0 to Everton.
 Watford lost a 1986–87 FA Cup semi-final to Tottenham Hotspur.
 At the end of the 1986–87 season, Taylor called time on his 10-year spell as Watford manager to take charge at Aston Villa.
 His successor, Dave Bassett, resigned to losing Barnes to a bigger club, gave Alex Ferguson the chance to sign Barnes for Manchester United.
 Ferguson rejected the offer still having faith in United's left winger Jesper Olsen.
 Ferguson later admitted that he regretted not signing Barnes, especially as Barnes helped extend Liverpool's dominance in England by three seasons, while Olsen fell out of favour at Old Trafford and had left by the end of 1988, with his successors Ralph Milne and Danny Wallace failing to live up to expectations.
 Ferguson's United waited until 1990 to win a major trophy and 1993 to win the league title.
 Barnes left Watford after scoring 65 goals in 233 league appearances.